Factbox: Boeing 737 MAX 8 groundings spread around the world

 The company will temporarily ground its MAX 8 passenger jets at the advice of European regulators.
 It operates 18 MAX jets.

-The regulator suspended MAX aircraft from flying to or from the country.
-Fiji airline operates two MAX 8 planes.
+Norwegian also said it will seek compensation from Boeing for costs and lost revenue.

-The airline and the regulator said in a joint statement they had confidence in the model’s airworthiness but would suspend flights out of deference to public concern and regulatory action around the world.
+The regulator suspended MAX aircraft from flying to or from the country, saying Fiji Airways would be the only airline affected. ]

 Russian S7 Airlines said it would ground its two MAX 8 planes starting Wednesday and that the decision would not affect its flight schedules.